-The city has \$5.2 billion of general obligation variable rate demand debt outstanding, and the Transitional Finance Authority (TFA, senior lien Aaa stable, subordinate lien Aa1 stable) has a total of \$3.6 billion of outstanding variable rate demand debt.
+The city has \$38 billion of general obligation debt outstanding.
+Of that, \$5.5 billion is variable rate demand debt (15% of outstanding GO debt).
+The New York City Transitional Finance Authority (TFA, senior lien Aaa stable, subordinate lien Aa1 stable) has a total of \$3.6 billion of outstanding variable rate demand debt.
 Additionally, the city has \$30 million of appropriation-backed variable rate debt outstanding.
-Counterparty risk is mitigated through the use of a diverse array of liquidity providers: 18 banks provide liquidity support for general obligation variable rate debt and 17 support TFA variable rate demand debt.
+Counterparty risk is mitigated through the use of a diverse array of liquidity providers: 19 banks provide liquidity support for general obligation variable rate debt and 16 support TFA variable rate demand debt.

 The city manages its variable rate portfolio proactively to renew or replace expiring liquidity facilities or to convert variable rate bonds to fixed rate or other interest rate modes if necessary.
 In an effort to reduce its overall borrowing costs and mitigate bank exposure, the city has converted various variable demand bonds to floating rate index modes.
 Those bonds do not have the put risk associated with demand debt but the city must refinance most of them at specific dates or interest rates will step up to higher levels.
 Those risks are manageable given the city's record of market access.
-The city currently has \$1.0 billion of general obligation index mode bonds outstanding and \$434 million outstanding issued through TFA.
-The city also has \$635 million of general obligation auction rate bonds outstanding, and \$222 million issued through TFA.
+The city currently has \$866 million of general obligation index mode bonds outstanding and \$534 million outstanding issued through TFA.
+The city also has \$635 million of general obligation auction rate bonds outstanding, and \$222 million issued through TFA